nl253/Notes/Software-Engineering/System-Design/System-Modelling/system-modelling.md

 ### Behaviour Diagrams

-Behaviour diagrams show the dynamic behavior of the objects in a system, which can be described as a series of changes to the system over time.
+Behaviour diagrams show the dynamic behaviour of the objects in a system, which can be described as a series of changes to the system over time.

 #### Use Case Diagrams